Projections of SDEs onto Submanifolds: Manifolds embedded in

 \section{Manifolds embedded in $\bbR^d$}

-In this paper we will mostly be concerned with manifolds embedded in $\bbR^d$: these can be studied using the extrinsic, canonical, $\bbR^d$-coordinates instead of noncanonical local ones.
+In this chapter we will mostly be concerned with manifolds embedded in $\bbR^d$: these can be studied using the extrinsic, canonical, $\bbR^d$-coordinates instead of non-canonical local ones.
 Let $M$ be an $m$-dimensional smooth manifold embedded in $\bbR^d$.
-We assume $M$ to be locally given by a nondegenerate Cartesian equation $F(x) = 0$: $M$ can be described globally in this way if and only if it is closed in $\bbR^d$ and its embedding has trivial normal bundle; therefore, to preserve generality, we only assume $F$ to be local.
-Throughout this paper the letter $x$ will denote a point in $\bbR^d$ and the letter $y$ a point in $M$.
+We assume $M$ to be locally given by a non-degenerate Cartesian equation $F(x) = 0$: $M$ can be described globally in this way if and only if it is closed and its embedding has trivial normal bundle; therefore, to preserve generality, we only assume $F$ to be local.
+Throughout this chapter the letter $x$ will denote a point in $\bbR^d$ and the letter $y$ a point in $M$.
 Thus $F \colon \bbR^d \to \bbR^{d-m}$ is a submersion, which implies $JF(x)JF(x)^\intercal \in GL(\bbR,d-m)$ for all $x \in \bbR^d$ ($JF(x) \in \bbR^{(d-m) \times d}$ the Jacobian of $F$ at $x$):

 Let $\pi$, defined on a tubular neighbourhood $T$ of $M$ in $\bbR^d$ be the Riemannian submersion

 This map can be seen to exist by using the normal exponential map defined in \cite[p.132]{P06}, and is constant on the affine $(d-m)$-dimensional slices of $T$ which intersect $M$ orthogonally: this is because the fibre $\pi^{-1}(y)$ coincides with the union of all geodesics in $\bbR^d$ (i.e.\ straight line segments) which start at $y$, with initial velocity orthogonal to $M$, each taken for $t$ in some open interval containing $0$.
 It is important also to remember that $\pi$ is unique given the embedding of $M$ (on a thin enough $T$ such that it is well defined), whereas $F$ is not canonically determined.
 In what follows we will be concerned with understanding which quantities are dependent on the chosen $F$ and which instead only depend on the embedding of $M$.
 The only properties of $\pi$ that we will need are that